MicrosoftDocs/powerquery-docs/powerquery-docs/native-query-sdk.md

 ```

 For values that will be passed from what the user entered, you can use the pair value / indexName and for values that are fixed or static and that can't be passed by the end-user you can use the pair displayName / indexName.
 In this sense, the **navigationSteps** record consists of two fields:
-* **indices** = defines what fields and what values to use to navigate to the record that co ntains the target for the Value.NativeQuery function
+* **indices** = defines what fields and what values to use to navigate to the record that contains the target for the Value.NativeQuery function
 * **access** = defines what field holds the target, which is commonly a table

 ### nativeQueryOptions

-The ``nativeQueryOptions`` allows you to pass what optional parameters to pass to the Value.NativeQuery function when using the native query capability for you connector.
+The ``nativeQueryOptions`` allows you to pass what optional parameters to pass to the Value.NativeQuery function when using the native query capability for your connector.

 To preserve query folding after a native query, and assuming that your connector has query folding capabilities, you can use the sample code below for ```EnableFolding = true```.